inveniosoftware/rfcs/rfcs/framework-0035-error-handling-and-response.md

 ### Error handling in Flask REST API applications

-Following is a proposal for how to implement the error handling in REST API application
+Following is a proposal for how to implement the error handling in REST API **application**:

 **JSON-formatted HTTP Exception**